OpenLiberty/liberty-tools-eclipse/CONTRIBUTING.md

-# Contributing to Open Liberty Tools for Eclipse
+# Contributing to Liberty Tools

 We welcome contributions, and request you follow these guidelines.